-You can deflect laser beams with the help of mirror stones.
-Enigma has two types of mirrors: plane mirrors and triangular mirrors.
-A plane mirror behaves like an ordinary mirror: It reflects an incoming laser beam if it is perpendicular to the mirror, and deflects it to the left or right if it hits the mirror at a 45-degree angle.
+Laser beams can be deflected with the help of mirror stones.
+There are two types of mirrors in Enigma: plane mirrors and triangular mirrors.
+A plane mirror behaves like an ordinary mirror: An incoming laser beam is reflected if it is perpendicular to the mirror and deflected to the left or right if it hits the mirror at an angle of 45 degrees.

 Triangular mirrors are a little more tricky: The three faces behave like regular mirrors, either reflecting or deflecting an incident beam.
-But a beam that falls on the tip of the triangle is split into two outgoing beams that travel in opposite directions.
+But a beam that falls on the tip of the triangle gets split into two outgoing beams that travel in opposite directions.

-Additionally, both types of mirrors can be semitransparent or movable.
+Both types of mirrors can additionally be semitransparent or movable.
 Semitransparent mirrors deflect part of the incoming beam just like their opaque siblings do, but part of the beam continues unchanged.
 Movable mirrors are mounted on a light gray stone, immovable mirrors on a dark gray stone.

 You can turn mirrors by touching them lightly with your marble.
-But be careful with mirrors that are already inside a laser beam, it is easy to inadvertently destroy your marble!
+But be careful with mirrors that is already inside a laser beam, it is easy to inadvertently destroy your marble!